 You will learn in the upcoming Energy and Spirituality that many religions of the world hold that human beings possess an inner 'spiritual energy'.

-Numerous forms of both autotrophs and heterotrophs that live within the same ecosystem maintain harmonious existence with each other through a trophic structure.
+Numerous forms of both autotrophs and heterotrophs that live within the same ecosystem maintain balance through a trophic structure.
 A trophic structure is a pattern of movement of energy and matter between organisms in a specific ecosystem.
 The complex trophic structure that maintains balance between autotrophs and heterotrophs, known as a food web, is patterned on the feeding relationships between organisms that coexist within an ecosystem.
-An example of a simple soil food web (Figure 6) demonstrates the interdependent links between organisms.
+An example of a simple soil food web (Figure 4) demonstrates the interdependent links between organisms.
 Each organism plays a role within the ecosystem that is required for the vitality of the other organisms in the food web.

 There are different trophic levels that are established within a food web.
 The differentiation of these levels is based on groups of organisms that share the same feeding habits and primary means of obtaining energy.
 For example, photosynthetic plants make up the primary producer trophic level because they are primary to the food web and they produce their own sugars which then fuels the rest of the food web.
 Primary consumers, or herbivores, make up the second trophic level, because they consume primary producers.
 Secondary consumers are carnivores or omnivores that consume primary consumers and sometimes plants.
 Tertiary consumers (also called top carnivores) consume primary and secondary consumers.
 Most food webs cannot support more than four trophic levels, due to the inefficiency of energy transfer (the loss of usable energy) from one level to the next (i.e. the Second Law of Thermodynamics).